Talks & Events

 White Rainbow, London

-To coincide with the Fitzrovia Lates, White Rainbow was pleased to announce a collaborative performance between Patrick Coyle and Jenny Moore, in response to White Rainbow’s exhibition, Index II, by Shigeo Anzaï.
+To coincide with the Fitzrovia Lates, White Rainbow was pleased to host a collaborative performance between Patrick Coyle and Jenny Moore, in response to White Rainbow’s exhibition, Index II, by Shigeo Anzaï.
 Coyle and Moore staged an improvised performance in response to a 1984 performance in Tokyo by Joseph Beuys and Nam June Paik, as documented by Anzaï.The original performance, Coyote III with piano variation, was a duet between the two artists.
 Nam June Paik improvised on piano while Beuys conducted a vocal performance that varied from animalistic grunting to sophisticated sound poetry.

 Satoru Aoyama Map of the World (Dedicated to Unknown Embroiderers), 2015 Polyester and luminous thread on polyester Courtesy the artist and Mizuma Art Gallery, Tokyo